 Peters’ Delusion Inventory (2004)

 Peters’ Delusion Inventory (PDI) was designed by Peters and colleagues (1999) in order to measure delusional traits.
 The original inventory consisted of 40 items; whereas the present study uses the revised inventory which has been condensed down to 21 items (Peters, Joseph, Day & Garety, 2004).
 Each item is a statement which the participant can answer with a yes or no. If the participant answers yes, they must complete the three Likert subscales within the statement, which measures the degree of the subject’s identification with the statement, for example “Do you ever feel as if some people are not what they seem to be?”
 The subscales for all 21 items measure: distress, preoccupation and conviction.
 The Likert scales are scored from 1-5, with 1 as the lowest value meaning either “not at all distressing” (distress), “hardly ever think about it” (preoccupation) or “don’t believe it’s true” (conviction) and 5 as the highest value corresponding with “very distressing” (distress); “think about it all the time” (preoccupation), or “believe it is absolutely true” (conviction).
 From these scales, four scores are created.
 The PDI total score out of 21 is created from the initial yes or no answers, with each yes answer scored as 1 and no as 0.
-The scores from the distress, preoccupation and conviction scores are then totalled from the likert subscales to create the remaining delusion scores.
+The scores from the distress, preoccupation and conviction scores are then totalled from the Likert subscales to create the remaining delusion scores.
 In order to create a single representative score for the entire questionnaire which can be compared against the other variables, the conviction, preoccupation and distress scores were totalled, creating a single PDI Total.

 The beads task